hashgraph/hedera-hcs-s3-monitor-java/README.md

 # Create a lambda function

- Head over to [https://us-east-2.console.aws.amazon.com/lambda/](https://us-east-2.console.aws.amazon.com/lambda/) make sure the region matches  and create a new lambda funciton with name `hcsOnS3FileUpload`.
+ Head over to [https://us-east-2.console.aws.amazon.com/lambda/](https://us-east-2.console.aws.amazon.com/lambda/) make sure the region matches  and create a new lambda function with name `hcsOnS3FileUpload`.

 In the *Function code* section select `Upload a zip or jar file` with  `Runtime: Java11`.
 In the `Handler` field type `com.hedera.aws.lambda.document.tracking.SaveDocumentHCSHandler` Then upload `target\aws-lambda-document-tracking-1.0-SNAPSHOT.jar`